 into a product of two matrices

 are positive or zero.
 When the inner dimension of the product

 (the number of columns of W) is less than the

 rank of X, then the product is only an approximation,

 and the factorization is sometimes referred to as the

 Approximative Non-Negative Matrix Factorization.

 the matrix that is to be factored.
-The second parameter is an integer that specifies the inner dimension
+The second argument is an integer that specifies

 matrix, then the factorization is approximate.

 method performs the actual decomposition using an alternating least squares algorithm.